-(I) In accordance with 10 C.F.R. §205.305, this authorization is not transferable or assignable, except in the event of the involuntary transfer of this authority by operation of law.
+- (I) In accordance with 10 C.F.R. §205.305, this authorization is not transferable or assignable, except in the event of the involuntary transfer of this authority by operation of law.
 Provided written notice of the involuntary transfer is given DOE within 30 days, this authorization shall continue in effect temporarily.
 This continuance also is contingent on the filing of an application for permanent authorization within 60 days of the involuntary transfer; the authorization shall then remain effective until a decision is made on the new application.
-In the event of a proposed voluntary transfer of this authority to export electricity, the transferee and the transferor shall file jointly an application for a new export authorization, together with a statement of reasons for the transfer.

-- (J) Exports authorized herein shall be reduced or suspended, as appropriate, whenever a continuation of those exports would cause or exacerbate a transmission operating problem. - (K) This authorization shall become effective on August 21, 2005, and shall remain in effect for a period of five (5) years from that date.
+In the event of a proposed voluntary transfer of this authority to export electricity, the transferee and the transferor shall file jointly an application for a new export authorization, together with a statement of reasons for the transfer. - (J) Exports authorized herein shall be reduced or suspended, as appropriate, whenever a continuation of those exports would cause or exacerbate a transmission operating problem. - (K) This authorization shall be deemed to be effective as of November 10, 2005, and shall remain in effect for a period of five (5) years.
 Application for renewal of this authorization may be filed within six months prior to expiration of this authorization.

-Issued in Washington, D.C., on August 19, 2005.
+Issued in Washington, D.C., on April 5, 2006.